andrewperrone/NineMensMorrisSolver/Report/finalReport.md

     - and space complexity.
 - Discuss the meaning of each.

-# Project Results
+# Project Results (Israel)

 - Describe the expected project results.

-# Contributions
+# Contributions (Israel)

 - This section should be used to list all individual contributions of every group member.
 It should be clear what everyone worked on.

-# Conclusion
+# Conclusion (Israel)

 - More writing

 ---

 The report needs to be written as a two-column IEEE standard paper.
 There will be a template on Canvas with LaTeX code with all sections.
 If you do not like using LaTeX, you can create the same style in Word or Google Docs.
 All images need to be labeled as figures and numbered.
 There should be absolutely no hand-drawn or handwritten elements of the paper.
 All figures should be clear and look professional.
 All citations need to be done using IEEE standard format.